-Fig. 6 shows the difference of the interpolation and dividing points according to the sampling function with m = 0, 1, 2 and d = 5.
-From several test simulation results, we have obtained that it most appropriate to set the divided number of interval, d = 5due to the trade-off of computation time and precision.
+Fig. 5 shows the difference of the interpolation and dividing points according to the sampling function with m = 0, 1, 2 and d = 5.
+From several test simulation results, it's obtained the fact that the most appropriate divided number of interval is d = 5 due to the trade-off of computation time and precision.
 If d = 5, the calculation amount in the adaptive DA converter is also vanishingly small compared to the calculation in RHC controller keeping a certain level of accuracy.